faithhunja/Learning-Everything-Data/Data engineering/Automation/Azure CLI script to delete blobs from an Azure storage account.md

-The following Azure CLI script will enable you to delete all blobs from an Azure storage account.
+### Deleting blobs from an Azure storage account using Azure CLI

 First, start by setting the necessary variables.